-There was significant discussion on bills that would preempt local decision-making authority over zoning and land use.
+There was significant discussion on bills this session that would preempt local decision-making authority over zoning and land use.
 These bills ultimately did not pass.

-The certified 2024 Local Affordable Housing Aid (LAHA) for cities was published in early July, and the first payment was made to cities on July 20, 2024.
-A list of the aid amounts for all eligible metropolitan area cities over 10,000 in population is attached to the packet.
-We will discuss this further during the meeting.
+The certified 2025 Local Affordable Housing Aid (LAHA) for cities was published in early July, and the first payment was made to cities on July 20, 2025.
+A list of aid amounts for all eligible metropolitan area cities over 10,000 in population is attached.